 The following examples show how to use the CLI to configure different permissions for local users.
+The administrator must create a home directory for each user.

 Example: Access to all files and the ability to save the configuration configure system security user-params local-user user user1 restricted-to-home false configure system security user user1 no restricted-to-home